-We The Women Ltd. (WTW) is an independent, social-impact organization working globally focusing on women and girls with its headquarters in Munich, Germany.
+We The Women Ltd. (WTW) is an independent, social-impact enterprise working globally with special focus on the well-being of women and girls, with its headquarters in Munich, Germany.

 While implementing custom-made & creative events, panel discussions, programs and workshops for different countries according to their needs, WTW will in turn offer an international platform for dialogue while putting great emphasis on diversity, empowerment, education, sports, creativity & innovation.